toji/toji.dev/webgpu-best-practices/device-loss.md

 if (adapter.features.has('texture-compression-bc`)) {
     requiredFeatures.push('texture-compression-bc`);
 } else {
-    // Fallback to a code path that doesn't reqire BC compression or inform the
+    // Fallback to a code path that doesn't require BC compression or inform the
     // user that their device is not supported.
 }